Welcome to the Worldwide Greathead family my One-Name Study - Person Page 175

 #4367, b.
 25 August 1947, d.
 1981

-Barry S Greathead was born on 25 August 1947 in Scunthorpe, Yorkshire, England, It is recorded that Barry's mothers surname was Preston.1,2 He married Lorraine M Corr in 1975 in Claro, Yorkshire, England.3,4 He died in 1981 in Claro, Yorkshire, England.5
+Barry Stuart Greathead was born on 25 August 1947 in Scunthorpe, Lincolnshire, England, It is recorded that Barry's mothers surname was Preston.1,2 He was the son of Sidney George Greathead and Eva Florence Preston.
+He married Lorraine M Corr in 1975 in Claro, Yorkshire, England.3,4 Barry died in 1981 in Claro, Yorkshire, England.5

 Sources of Information